ejl2/ejl2.github.io/_posts/2019-11-13-Digital-Mockup.md

 “Calendar by Danil Polshin from the Noun Project”

-Band member Perla
+Band member Riley:
-Photo by Tim Mossholder on Unsplash
+"Photo by Tim Mossholder on Unsplash"

-Band member James
+Band member James:
-Photo by Akshar Dave on Unsplash
+"Photo by Akshar Dave on Unsplash"

 Waveform:
 “waveform by Ben Avery from the Noun Project”

+Golden Disk:
+"From Wikimedia Commons, the free media repository

+Prep List:
+"Photo by Barthy Bonhomme from Pexels"